The Founder’s Journey:

 Most people build a business because they see an opportunity.
 I built one because I hit a wall, and the only way forward was through.

 I enlisted in the Navy at 17, before my senior year of high school even began, after spending my entire childhood dreaming of a career in the military.
-I viewed it as most kids do at first, through a romanticized lens, but as I grew older, it became something more.
+I viewed it through a romanticized lens as most kids do at first, but as I grew older, it became something more...
 A patriotic duty.
 A civic responsibility.
-Call it what you will—it was my one burning desire.
+Call it what you will, it was my one burning desire.

-I excelled early— graduating boot camp with honors, earning top marks in my technical training, and securing a coveted “turbo crow” accelerated advancement to Petty Officer.
+I excelled early, graduating boot camp with honors, earning top marks in my technical training, and securing a coveted “turbo crow” accelerated advancement to Petty Officer.
 This also meant I had priority selection for the duty station of my choice.

-I volunteered for a deployable battalion.
-In the post 9/11 world, I wanted to be in the fight.
-My only request: “West Coast homeport.”
+In the post 9/11 world, I wanted to be in the fight, so I volunteered for a deployable battalion.
+My only request: “west coast homeport.”
+I was sent to a desk job in Europe.

 Lessons I Didn't Expect to Learn